Tatshenshini-Alsek Provincial Park

 The park is located in the very northwestern corner of British Columbia, bordering the American state of Alaska and the Canadian Yukon Territory.
-Nestled between the Yukon's Kluane National Park and Reserve in the Yukon and Glacier Bay & Alaska's Wrangell–St. Elias National Parks and Preserves, the park includes all land in British Columbia west of the Haines Highway.
+Nestled between the Yukon's Kluane National Park and Reserve and Alaska's Glacier Bay and Wrangell–St. Elias National Parks and Preserves, the park includes all land in British Columbia west of the Haines Highway.
 It is part of the Kluane-Wrangell-St. Elias-Glacier Bay-Tatshenshini-Alsek park system, and in 1994 was designated as a UNESCO World Heritage Site.

 History

 Over the centuries, numerous indigenous peoples lived in this area, including the historic Tlingit and Southern Tutchone, who built fishing villages along the rivers.
 The eastern edge of the park follows an ancient trade route used by the Chilkat (a Tlingit people) to barter with the Tutchone.

 In the mid-19th century, the sudden breakup of a natural dam on the Alsek River caused a severe flood.
 The dam had been formed by the advance of a glacier across the entire Alsek River channel; the obstructed river formed a large temporary lake upstream of the blockage.
 A wall of water 7 m high and 15 m wide swept an entire Tutchone village into the sea at Dry Bay, killing all the inhabitants.

 Tatshenshini-Alsek was one of the last areas of British Columbia to be mapped and explored.
 In the 1960s the first geological exploration for minerals took place in the area.
 Significant copper deposits were found in the vicinity of Windy Craggy Mountain, in the middle of the Tatshenshini region.
 In the mid-1970s two companies began rafting the Tatshenshini (aka "the Tat", a term also used to refer to the region) and Alsek rivers for the first time.
 In the mid-1980s a proposal surfaced to develop Windy Craggy peak into a huge open-pit mine.

 In 1991 Tatshenshini International was established, linking together the top 50 conservation organisations in North America.
 An extremely intensive campaign followed in Canada and in the United States, particularly the U.S. Congress and eventually the White House, when the active involvement of then Vice-President Al Gore was enlisted.
 Eventually, BC Premier Mike Harcourt responded by undertaking a review of the issues surrounding Tatshenshini-Alsek by the Commission on Resources and the Environment (CORE).
 BC government under Premier Harcourt decided in June 1993 to protect Tatshenshini-Alsek as a Class A park.
 The owners of the Windy-Craggy mineral claims were given a $103.8 million settlement.